sungjaep11/ScreenPal/README.md

 ### The Floating Pet

-A small transparent window pins to the bottom-right of your screen.
-Click it to open the main window.
+Clicking on "To Cat" opens a small transparent window to the corner of your screen.
+Click it to open the main window again.
 Drag it to reposition.

 ### Stats